Sisyphus Productions Presents

 What the Hell Happened

-Here are the thoughts, hopes, dreams, disappointments, successes, failures, mistakes, victories, losses and great loves of me and 5 of my friends over 32 years.
+Here are the thoughts, hopes, dreams, disappointments, successes, failures, mistakes, victories, losses, and great loves of five Americans over 34 years.

 A documentary about life, love and friendship.